wp-plugins/thinglink/readme.txt

 = 1.0.3 =
 * Fixed configuration problems encountered by some users.

+= 1.0.4 =
+* Changed the plugin's name
+* Improved usability in configuring the plugin.

 == Frequently Asked Questions ==

 = What is Thinglink? =